AllenInstitute/SWDB_2018/Git/03 - Working with Github.md

 #### Tell GitKraken about AllenInstitute/swdb_2018_tools

 Right now your repository only knows about your fork on GitHub (`user_name/swdb_2018_tools`, AKA `origin`).
-In order to make changes, we need our repository to know where these changes are coming from.
+In order to make changes from others, we need our repository to know where these changes are coming from.
 We only need to do this once.

 1. Click the "+" in the "Remote" section on the left.
 2. Paste in: https://github.com/alleninstitute/swdb_2018_tools